LauraKirby/chess_game/readme.md

 - 'Piece' could inherit from 'Square'
 - Re-factor method for placing pieces now that calculation for coordinates exists
 - pawn should not be able to move diagonally, if opposing is not located in that position
+- make `add_piece` and `remove_piece` private methods, per instructions above
+- remove excessive `if` `else` statements and create new methods for logic
+- add tests and logic for entering a destination that is off the board
+- make code descriptive enough where notes would not be (or very minimally) needed

 # Results
 - Running the program with `ruby main.rb` and the tests with `bundle exec rspec` should result in the following: